jtelesforoantonio/nodejs-slim/README.md

 # Slim Node.js

-Slim is a example of a micro framework for node.js
+Slim is a example of a micro framework for node.js, this project is only a demo.

 ## Installation
 ```shell